Information security policy

 • Integrity: The property of safeguarding the accuracy and completeness of assets.

 • Availability: The property of being accessible and usable upon demand by an authorised entity.
 Some of the most critical aspects supporting React2 Limited's activities are availability and reliability for network, infrastructure and services.
 React2 Limited practices openness and principles of public disclosure, but will in certain situations prioritise confidentiality over availability and integrity.
 Every user of React2 Limited's information systems shall comply with this information security policy.
 Violation of this policy and of relevant security requirements will therefore constitute a breach of trust between the user and React2 Limited, and may have consequences for employment or contractual relationships. …………………………….
-Managing Director React2 Limited 28/2/14
+Dean Turnbull, Managing Director React2 Ltd, 10/01/2020

 2 Roles and areas of responsibility